Memories of Murder: Release

 In 2020, distributor NEON had acquired the rights to restore Memories of Murder.
-The film came out on Blu-ray on April 20, 2021 and was distributed by The Criterion Collection.
+The film came out on Blu-ray on April 20, 2021, and was distributed by The Criterion Collection.

-Real life case
+Real-life case

-While a total body count was never mentioned in the film, at least 10 similar murders were committed in the Hwaseong area between October 1986 and April 1991.
-This killing spree became known as the Hwaseong Serial Murders.
+While a total body count was never mentioned in the film, at least 10 similar murders were committed in the Hwaseong area between October 1986 and April 1991 in what became known as the Hwaseong serial murders.

 Some of the details of the murders presented in the movie, such as the killer's gagging the women with their underwear, were taken from the case.
 As in the film, at the crime scenes, the investigators found bodily fluids suspected to belong to the murderer, but they did not have access to equipment to determine whether the DNA matched suspect DNA until late in the investigations.
 After the ninth murder, DNA evidence was sent to Japan (unlike the film, where it was sent to America) for analysis, but the results did not match any suspects.

 At the time of the film's release, the actual murderer had not yet been caught.
 As the case was growing close to reaching the statute of limitations, South Korea's leading Uri Party sought to amend the law to give the prosecutors more time to find the murderer.
 However, in 2006, the statute of limitations was reached for the last-known victim.

-More than 13 years later, on 18 September 2019, police announced that a man in his 50s, Lee Choon-jae, had been identified as a suspect in the killings.
+Over a decade later, on September 18, 2019, police announced that a man in his 50s, Lee Choon-jae, had been identified as a suspect in the killings.
 He was identified after DNA from the underwear of one victim was matched with his, and subsequent DNA testing linked him to four of the other unsolved serial murders.
 At the time he was identified, he was already serving a life sentence in a prison in Busan for the rape and murder of his sister-in-law.

-Lee initially denied any involvement in the serial murders, but, on 2 October 2019, police announced he had confessed to killing 14 people, including all 10 serial murders.
+Lee initially denied any involvement in the serial murders, but, on October 2, 2019, police announced he had confessed to killing 14 people, including all 10 serial murders.
 Two of the additional four murders happened in Suwon, and the other two happened in Cheongju; as of October 2019, details about the victims have not been released because the investigation is ongoing.
 In addition to the murders, Lee also confessed to more than 30 rapes and attempted rapes.

-After Lee's arrest, Bong Joon-ho commented, "When I made the film, I was very curious, and I also thought a lot about this murderer.
+After Lee's identification, Bong Joon Ho commented, "When I made the film, I was very curious, and I also thought a lot about this murderer.
 I wondered what he look[ed] like."
 He later added, "I was able to see a photo of his face.
-And I think I need more time to really explain my emotions from that, but right now I’d just like to applaud the police force for their endless effort to find the culprit.”
-Lee had watched the film while incarcerated, stating that "I just watched it as a movie; I had no feeling or emotion towards the movie."
+And I think I need more time to really explain my emotions from that, but right now I'd just like to applaud the police force for their endless effort to find the culprit."